It boggles my mind that the entire continent has no permanent residents. Explore some of these free Antarctica worksheets, the frozen continent.

 Over 1000 Maps of Countries and Continents – is this vision sensory overload?
 Nope.
 You read that correctly.
 Grab over 1,000 free maps of continents and countries for your geography lessons.
 You will find absolutely any map your children need from all countries and continents.

-Worksheets to Teach Your Kids About the Continents – Continents are one of those subjects that lend themselves well to both worksheets and hands-on activities.
+7 Continents Worksheets – Continents are one of those subjects that lend themselves well to both worksheets and hands-on activities.
 Load up on these fun worksheets to go alongside your lessons on the 7 continents.

-How to Teach the Continents 3 Easy Steps Continent Pack – Look no further for continent resources that are both informative and fun.
+Free Printable Worksheets on Continents and Oceans – Look no further for continent and oceans resources that are both informative and fun.
 Your students can explore continents in easy, fun, and interesting ways.
-This free continent pack can help.

 Jeannette is a wife, mother and homeschooling mom.
 She has been mightily, saved by grace and is grateful for God’s sovereignty throughout her life’s journey.
 She has a Bachelor in English Education and her MBA.
 Jeannette is bi-lingual and currently lives in the Tongan Islands of the South Pacific.
 She posts daily freebies for homeschoolers!